adrianwedd/codex/README.md

 # Similarly for other providers
 ```
-For more details on using LangChain and LangSmith with Codex CLI see
+For more details on using LangChain and LangSmith with Codex CLI and to try the example scripts see
 [docs/langsmith.md](docs/langsmith.md).

 ---